Medically reviewed on Sep 15, 2018

 Your health care provider might recommend vacuum extraction if:

 - Your baby's heartbeat suggests a problem.
-If your health care provider is concerned about changes in your baby's heartbeat and an immediate delivery is necessary, he or she might recommend vacuum extraction.
+If your health care provider is concerned about changes in your baby's heartbeat and an immediate delivery is necessary, he or she might recommend vacuum-assisted vaginal delivery.

 - You have a health concern.
 If you have certain medical conditions — such as narrowing of the heart's aortic valve (aortic valve stenosis) — your health care provider might limit the amount of time you push.